 It’s also important to have a strategy to measure and optimize your marketing around these factors.
 This is where testing is an invaluable tool for marketers.
 Be it through A/b testing or multivariate testing, markets need a framework to understand what works before deploying.

 You can test a multitude of elements in email marketing.
-You can test subject lines, preview text, using text or images, sending times, colours and so much more.
+You can test subject lines, preview text, use text or images, send times, colours and so much more.
 With multivariate testing, you can test what combination of these factors works best.

 With enough contacts in your list, you could send to a small portion of them for testing purposes, then fully deploy once you know how to optimize.
 This would ensure optimal results on the majority of your email sends.

 There are two things that make email marketing a great support tool for other tools in your marketing arsenal.
 Firstly, as we already discussed, email marketing is great for nurturing relationships.